vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 > ❗️ It is important to note that the JWT token is valid for 1 year after which you will need to
 >    generate a new token to continue developing using vlayer.

-> ❗️ We are currently rolling out JWT-based authentication in all of our services,
->    and while the old API tokens are still valid, we will be phasing them out over the next few weeks.
->    Therefore, we encourage you to migrate to JWT tokens as soon as possible.

 Next provide a private key for deploying example contracts and sending transactions to the verifier in the `vlayer/.env.testnet.local` file as